-Embedded in the content standards are the disciplinary core ideas of the Engineering, Technology, and Applications of Science (ETS) domain, which require students to use knowledge and understanding of science and technology, together with design strategies, to solve practical problems.
-Engineering standards are denoted with a gear icon \diamond .
+Embedded in the content standards are the disciplinary core ideas of the Engineering, Technology, and Applications of Science (ETS) domain, which require students to use design strategies in conjunction with knowledge and understanding of science and technology to solve practical problems.
+Engineering standards are denoted with a gear icon.
 Through guided participation in the engineering design process, students will design ways to reduce the effects of sunlight and design possible solutions to lessen human impact on the environment.

-Motion and Stability: Forces and Interactions Changes 1 Plan and carry out investigations to determine the effects of forces of different strengths and directions on the motion of an object, including speed, direction, and distance traveled.
-Examples: pushing, pulling, or colliding objects Cause and Effect in Motion 2 Analyze data from investigations to determine whether a design solution provides sufficient force to change the speed or direction of an object.
+Motion and Stability: Forces and Interactions Changes in Motion Plan and carry out investigations to determine the effects of forces of different strengths and directions on the motion of an object, including speed, direction, and distance traveled.
+Examples: pushing, pulling, or crashing objects Analyze data from investigations to determine whether a design solution provides sufficient force to change the speed or direction of an object.
 Example: constructing a ramp to increase or decrease the speed of a moving object Cause and Effect

-Ecosystems: Int eract tions, Energy, and Dynamics Structures 3 Use data from observations to distinguish characteristics of living and nonliving things.
-Patterns and Processes 4 Use observations to determine patterns of what plants and animals (including humans) need to survive, including light, water, and nutrients.
-Patterns Interdependent Relationships 5 Gather information from observations and media to explain how plants and animals can provide for their needs by changing their environment.
-Examples: tree roots breaking a sidewalk to provide space, red fox burrowing to create a den to raise young, humans growing gardens for food and building roads for transportation, birds and beavers using available materials to construct their homes Systems and System Models 6 Use models of natural habitats to represent the interdependence among plants and animals native to their community.
-Examples: school garden, terrarium, aquarium, classroom animal habitat (worms, geckos, butterflies), virtual habitat models Systems and System Models Earth's Systems 5 Energy Transfer 7 Make observations and describe the effects of sunlight on Earth's surface.
-Examples: evaporation of water or increased temperature of soil, rocks, and sand caused by direct and indirect sunlight Cause and Effect 8, 8 Design, construct, and test a device to reduce the effects of sunlight.
-Examples: hat, canopy, umbrella, tent Cause and Effect Weather 9 Observe, record, and communicate local weather patterns over a period of time.
-Examples: daily increase in temperature from morning to afternoon, typical rain and storm patterns from season to season Patterns 2023 Alabama Course of Study: Science 18
+Ecosystems: Interactions, Energy, and Dynamics Structures and Processes 3.
+Use data from observations to distinguish characteristics of living and nonliving things.4.
+Use observations to determine patterns of what plants and animals (including humans) need to survive, including light, water, and nutrients.
+Patterns Interdependent Relationships 5.
+Gather information from observations and media to explain how plants and animals can provide for their needs by changing their environment.
+Examples: tree roots breaking a sidewalk to provide space, red fox burrowing to create a den to raise young, humans growing gardens for food and building roads for transportation, birds and beavers using available materials to construct their homes 6.
+Use models of natural habitats to represent the interdependence among plants and animals native to their community.
+Examples: school garden, terrarium, aquarium, classroom animal habitat (worms, geckos, butterflies), virtual habitat models Systems and System Models Earth's Systems Energy Transfer Make observations and describe the effects of sunlight on Earth's surface.
+Examples: evaporation of water or increased temperature of soil, rocks, and sand caused by direct and indirect sunlight Design, construct, and test a device to reduce the effects of sunlight.
+Examples: hat, canopy, umbrella, tent Cause and Effect Weather 9.
+Observe, record, and communicate local weather patterns over a period of time.
+Examples: daily increase in temperature from morning to afternoon, typical rain and storm patterns from season to season 10.
+Obtain, evaluate, and communicate information about using weather forecasts to make plans and prepare for severe weather.
+Patterns

-10 Obtain, evaluate, and communicate information about using weather forecasts to make plans and prepare for severe weather.
-Patterns Earth and Hum an A ctivity Human Impact 11 Identify a problem and design possible solutions that lessen the human impact on the local environment.
+Human Impact 11.
+Description Identify a problem and design possible solutions that lessen the human impact on the local environment.
 Examples: Notice trash accumulating on the playground and come up with a plan to address it; observe gravel washing from a driveway onto a grassy area and create a barrier to keep the rocks in place.
 Cause and Effect